Rick's Free Auto Repair Advice

 How much does an oxygen sensor replacement cost

-Oxygen sensor replacement cost depends on the type of sensor and where it’s located Oxygen sensor replacement cost varies based on whether the sensor is actually an old style oxygen sensor or a more expensive (and more reliable) air/fuel ratio sensor.
-Many people mistakenly call an air/fuel ratio sensor, an oxygen sensor.
+Understanding Oxygen Sensor Replacement Cost: What You Need to Know Oxygen sensor replacement cost varies based on whether the sensor is actually an old-style oxygen sensor or a more expensive (and more reliable) air/fuel ratio sensor.
+Many people mistakenly call an air/fuel ratio sensor an oxygen sensor.
 An air/fuel ratio sensor does the same thing as an oxygen sensor, but it’s faster, far more accurate, and almost four times the cost of the older style.
-An older oxygen sensor costs around $80, while an air/fuel … Read More
+An older oxygen sensor costs around $80, while an air/fuel ratio sensor can cost around … Read More

 Fix code P2098 trouble code on Dodge Stratus, Sebring Trouble code P2098 on a Dodge Sebring or Dodge Stratus indicates that the downstream (post catalytic converter) is reporting a reading that’s consistently above or below center for a predetermined amount of time.
 Most DIYers replace the oxygen sensor and wonder why they still get the same code.
 In effect they’re treating the messenger and not the message.
 An exhaust system has two oxygen sensors.
 The first sensor tests how well the computer did in calculating air/fuel mixture.
 The second sensor … Read More